Prahlada: Early life

 When the ruler of the asuras, Hiraṇyakashipu, was performing a penance in the forest to gain the boon of destroying Vishnu, the devas attacked the asura realm.
 A great battle ensued, in which the devas were defeated.
-While fleeing, Indra abducted the pregnant Kayādhū, the wife of Hiranyakashipu, as a spoil of war.
-Narada listened to the wails of the poor woman, and got her released from Indra’s captivity.
+While fleeing, Indra abducted the pregnant Kayadhu, the wife of Hiranyakashipu, as a spoil of war.
+Narada listened to the wails of the poor asuri and got her released from Indra’s captivity.
 She stayed in the ashrama of the divine sage in gratitude.
-Prahlada — while being inside his mother's womb — listened to Narada's chants of devotion towards Narayana.
+Prahlada, while inside his mother's womb, listened to Narada's chants of devotion towards Vishnu.
 He was taught by Narada during his early childhood.
 As a result, he grew devoted to Vishnu.
-His father was antagonised by his spiritual inclination, and tried to warn Prahlada against offending him, since he had greatly desired to turn his son against Vishnu in particular.
+His father was antagonised by his spiritual inclination and tried to warn Prahlada against offending him since he had greatly desired to turn his son against Vishnu in particular.
 Despite several warnings from his father Hiranyakashipu, Prahlada continued to worship Vishnu instead of the former.
-The child is successful in converting other students of the asura clan into Vaishnavism by teaching them the Narayana mantra.
-His father then decided to commit filicide and poisoned Prahlada, but he survived.
-When the daitya soldiers attacked their prince with weapons, Prahlada informed them that their efforts were futile, since Vishnu resided within them.
-The asura monarch then had the boy trampled by the aṣṭadiggajas, the eight elephants who bear the weight of the earth, but their tusks were broken to bits upon contact with him.
+The child is successful in converting other students of the Asura clan into Vaishnavism by teaching them the Narayana mantra.
+His father then decided to commit filicide and poison Prahlada, but he survived.
+When the daitya soldiers attacked their prince with weapons, Prahlada informed them that their efforts were futile since Vishnu resided within them.
+The asura then had the Prahlada trampled by the aṣṭadiggajas, the eight elephants who bear the weight of the earth, but their tusks were broken to bits upon contact with him and they went away.
 He placed Prahlada in a room with venomous, dark snakes, and they made a bed for him with their bodies.

-Prahalada was then thrown from a valley into a river, but was saved by Bhudevi, the consort of Vishnu.
+Prahalada was then thrown from a valley into a river but was saved by Bhumi, the companion of Vishnu and Lakshmi.
 Holika, the sister of Hiranyakashipu, was blessed in that she could not be hurt by fire.
 Hiranyakashipu put Prahlada on the lap of Holika as she sat on a pyre.
 Prahlada prayed to Vishnu to keep him safe.
-Holika burnt to death, even as Prahlada was left unscathed.
+Holika is burned to ashes and killed, as Prahlada goes away.
 This event is celebrated as the Hindu festival of Holi.